 (Offered as HIST 235 [EU], EUST 245, and RUSS 235) Joseph Stalin, the infamous Soviet dictator, created a particular type of society in the aftermath of the Russian Revolution.
 Stalinism became a phenomenon that influenced the development of the former Soviet Union, Eastern Europe, China, and North Korea.
 The course will begin with the exploration of Stalin’s own life, and then focus on what historical forces enabled the emergence of Stalinism.
 The course will cover the period on the eve of and during the Russian Revolution, Stalinist transformation of the USSR in the 1930s, WWII, and the onset of the Cold War.
 Among issues to be explored are the extent of popular support for Stalinist-type regimes, the mechanisms of large-scale political terror, the longevity of Stalinist regimes, and historical memory about Stalinism.
 Three class meetings per week.

-Omitted 2017-18.
-Five College Professor Glebov.2017-18: Not offered
+Omitted 2018-19.
+Five College Professor Glebov.2018-19: Not offered

-(Offered as HIST 236 [EU] and EUST 238) The Cold War indelibly shaped the second half of the twentieth century.
+(Offered as HIST 236 [EU], EUST 238, and RUSS 237) The Cold War indelibly shaped the second half of the twentieth century.
 Spies seemed ubiquitous; nuclear annihilation imminent.
 Films such as Red October and the James Bond series forged a Western image of the Soviet Union.
 But how were these decades experienced behind the Iron Curtain?
 This class explores Soviet history between the end of World War II and the collapse of the USSR.
 We will study the roots of the Cold War; the politics of de-Stalinization in the USSR; the unfolding of Soviet influence in Eastern Europe; and Soviet relations with the West, China, and the developing world.
 We will also explore the internal dynamics of Soviet society: the rise of the Soviet middle class, consumerism, tourism, the entertainment industry, demographic trends, education, and public health.
 Two class meetings per week.